LHNCBC/ucum-lhc/README.md

 * _@returns_ an object with four elements:
    * 'status' contains either 'valid' or 'invalid';
-   * 'ucumCode' the valid ucum code, which may differ from what was passed in (e.g., if 'Gauss' is passed in, this will contain 'G'); and
+   * 'ucumCode' the valid ucum code, which may differ from what was passed in (e.g., if 'Gauss' is passed in, this will contain 'G');
-   * 'msg' contains a message, if the string is invalid, indicating the problem, or an explanation of a substitution such as the substitution of 'G' for 'Gauss'
+   * 'msg' contains a message, if the string is invalid, indicating the problem, or an explanation of a substitution such as the substitution of 'G' for 'Gauss'; and
    * 'unit' which is null if no unit is found, or a hash for a unit found:
-     * 'code' is the unit's ucum code (G in the above example;
+     * 'code' is the unit's ucum code (G in the above example);
-     * 'name' is the unit's name name (Gauss in the above example); and
+     * 'name' is the unit's name (Gauss in the above example); and
-     * 'guidance' is the unit's guidance/description data
+     * 'guidance' is the unit's guidance/description data.

 For example, to validate a unit string of m2/g4: